 and make

-, write a query that outputs a random manufacturer’s name with an equal probability of selecting any name.Given Tesla’s engagement with a wide variety of data, this interview question aims to assess your SQL expertise and your capability to manage and analyze diverse datasets effectively.
+, write a query that outputs a random manufacturer’s name with an equal probability of selecting any name.Given Tesla’s engagement with a wide variety of data, this interview question aims to assess your SQL expertise and capability to effectively manage and analyze diverse datasets.

 How to Answer